spncrhrstn/spencerharston.com/src/posts/a-drop-of-noise.md

 date: 2022-05-01
 ---

 Having a personal website can be liberating.
 Sharing my thoughts into the world, even in the tiniest corner, still gets something out there.
 I have a public presence!
-But on the other hand, it's public.
+But on the other hand, it's public, and that's intimidating.
 Any random stranger can view my thoughts and judge me for it.
 Even in the midst of writing this post, I still feel that sense of knowing that someone is going to laugh at me.
 I've always been self-consicious about various things, and I tend to stay pretty private, especially on the Internet.

 So why now?
 Why have a website, with a blog?
 I'm still figuring that out.
 I just wanted *something* out there.